atcollab/at/docs/common/ex_passmethods.md

 # "Exact" passmethods

-The "Exact" passmethods are base on E. Forest's book _"Beam Dynamics, a new Attitude and Framework"_.
+The "Exact" passmethods are based on E. Forest's book[^Forest].
 They are similar to the tracking in PTC and are not restricted by the small angle approximation.
 They use the full expansion of the longitudinal momentum:
 ```{math}